Uluburun shipwreck: Dating

-Peter Kuniholm of Cornell University was assigned the task of dendrochronological dating in order to obtain an absolute date for the ship.
+Peter Kuniholm of Cornell University was assigned the task of dendrochronological dating in order to obtain a date for the ship.
 A branch loaded on the ship was determined to exhibit tree-rings as late as 1305 BC; but given that no bark has survived it is impossible to determine if it had further, younger rings.
 It has been assumed that the ship sank not long after that date.
 Kuniholm later cautioned that the low quality of the sample does not allow an "especially strong" dating.
 After a radiocarbon calibration of the entire Anatolian dendrochronological sequence, Kuniholm suggested a new date, ca. 1327 BC.

 Manning et al. made Radiocarbon dating tests on several samples of plant material from the site.
 A sample from the cedar keel of the ship was construed as providing a terminus post quem for the construction phase.
 Other samples, including perishable items from short-lived species, like rope and dunnage, were construed to have come on board the ship in the phase of the last voyage.
 The two phases constrained each other, and Bayesian statistics was used to produce date ranges of varying probabilities.
 The most likely date of the sinking of the ship was rounded up to 1320±15 years.

 Based on ceramic evidence, it appears that the Uluburun sank toward the end of the Amarna period, but could not have sunk before the time of Nefertiti due to the unique gold scarab engraved with her name found aboard the ship.
 For now, a conclusion that the ship sank at the end of the 14th century BC is accepted.

 The origins of the objects aboard the ship range geographically from northern Europe to Africa, as far west as Sicily and Sardinia, and as far east as Mesopotamia.
 They appear to be the products of nine or ten cultures.
 These proveniences indicate that the Late Bronze Age Aegean was the medium of an international trade perhaps based on royal gift-giving in the Near East.

 According to a reconstruction by various scholars, the Uluburun shipwreck illustrates a thriving commercial sea network of the Late Bronze Age Mediterranean.
 In this case, a huge mixed cargo of luxury items, royal gifts and raw materials.
 Based on the findings, it has been suggested that Mycenaean officials were also aboard accompanying the gifts.